akasarto/d-term/README.md

 # About
-**dTerm** is a general purpose tool for developers.
-It's primary intent is to allow multiple console instances to be visible under a single window, but it is rapidly turning into something bigger.
+**dTerm** is a general purpose tool for developers and it's primary intent is to help organize multiple console applications under a single, centralized manager using WPF and ReactiveUI technologies.

 ![Overview](/media/dTerm.png?raw=true "Overview")

 ## Running

+- From Portable Package
+  - Make sure your system has .Net Framework 4.7 or higher installed.
+  - Go to the [releases](https://github.com/akasarto/d-term/releases/latest) page and download the corresponding portable _.zip_ file.
+  - Extract the files to a location of your choosing and execute _dTerm.exe_.

 - From code
   - Get Visual Studio 2017 Community v15.5+.